-12 money habits to start in your twenties- How to master financial planning early on
+12 good money habits to start in your twenties- How to master financial planning early on

 Part of the reason why I’m writing this post is that I definitely did not have may healthy money habits in my early twenties.
 I did not know how to budget, and any money I had left after paying my bills was used as fun money.

 And that is why this post is an important one for me.
 I truly believe that money management is such a crucial skill to learn at a young age, but especially in our twenties.

 Our twenties are a time where a lot of people go into debt, either because of student loans or because of credit card bills.
 It’s also really easy to damage your finances when you first start getting paid by a “real, grown-up” job, so it’s important that everyone starts getting educated about money as soon as possible.

 So without further ado, here are 12 good money habits to start in your twenties that are going to help you reach your money goals.

 Create a budget

 Having a budget is one of the simplest and most crucial ways to start financial planning.
 With a budget, you are less inclined to spend more money than you need to.